brunorusso/AWS-LAB/README.md

 # AWS-LAB

-This repository have my scripts ans ohter test with AWS.
+This repository have my scripts and ohter test with AWS.